octopress/social/README.md

   show_faces:          false
   colorscheme:         light         # Or dark
   kid_directed_site:   false         # Is your site directed at kids under 13?

   share_link_text:     Facebook      # Text for plain-old link
   profile_link_text:   "Find me on Facebook"

   comment_count:       5             # Number of facebook comments to show by default
+  comments_link_text:     Comments
+  disabled_comments_text: Comments disabled  # Set to '' to output nothing when comments are disabled
 ```

 These configurations are all based on [Facebook's widget configuration spec](https://developers.facebook.com/docs/plugins/), visit that site for more info.

-To get your `profile_id`, take a section from the url to your profile page `https://www.facebook.com/[profile_id]`.
+### Facebook APP ID

+If you want to use the fancy share link (lets you set default content for the share),
-To get an `app_id` you'll need to [register](https://developers.facebook.com/apps) as a developer and go through the process to create an
+you'll need to get an `app_id`.
+For that you'll have to [register](https://developers.facebook.com/apps) as a developer and go through the process to create an
 'app'.
 This is free and it doesn't mean you're developing software or anything, it's just how Facebook wants to do this.
 Once you've
 created an app, go to the "Basic settings page" by clicking settings, and then finding the "Basic" link.
 There you should be able to find
 your App ID.